Toyota Mark II: Second generation (X10, X20; 1972)

+Mark II Hardtop coupe (X22)

+The hardtop coupe, offered as an alternative to the Crown Coupe, offered a visual distinction from the sedans and station wagons.
+The trim packages started with the "Mark II-L," 2000GSS, 2000GSL, 2000SL, 2000GL, 2000DX, and the 1700DX.
+Depending on the trim package, the coupe interior was only available in black vinyl or cloth, while the "Mark II-L" came in tan cloth.
+All came with a three-spoke steering wheel, but the appearance was slightly different.
+The sport steering wheel had a raised centre hub, while the DX was flat across.
+The Mark II-L, GSL, and SL had a wood-grained rim, while the GSS was black plastic.
+The list of optional items was shared with the sedan and wagon and included cruise control, air conditioning, electric rear window defroster, AM/FM stereo with a separately installed 8-track tape player, and power windows.
+Standard items added include a collapsible steering column in case of collision, three-point seat belts for front passengers with an audible seatbelt reminder, and power assist brakes with disc brakes for the front wheels.

+The GSS offered the 1,968 cc 18R-G DOHC four-cylinder with dual carburetors for 1972–1974, upgrading to electronic fuel injection starting in 1975, while the Mark II-L coupe offered the 1,988 cc M straight six engine in 1972 then upgraded in 1973 to the 1,988 cc M-E fuel injected version.
+The transmission was either a four-speed manual or a three-speed automatic, but the GSS came with a five-speed manual.

 North America

-The Crown line of cars was no longer marketed in North America due to poor sales.
-This left a gap in Toyota's North American line up, offering only smaller compact cars.
-The second-generation Mark II fortunately increased in size.
-The Mark II would be one of the few sensible options for families transitioning from larger American Detroit cars in the midst of the oil crisis.
-In 1974 it was marketed in the U.S. as a fully loaded car with few added options.
+The Crown line of cars was no longer marketed in North America after 1972 due to disappointing sales.
+This left a gap offered by Toyota Motor North America, offering the Corolla, Corona, Celica, Land Cruiser, and Hilux truck.
+Fortunately, the second-generation Mark II increased in size and would be one of the few sensible options for families transitioning from larger American Detroit cars during the 1973 oil crisis and remain competitive with other Japanese makers selling their vehicles.
+In 1974, it was marketed in the U.S. as a fully loaded coupe, sedan, and station wagon with limited available options.
 Standard features included a six-cylinder SOHC engine, four-speed manual transmission, front disc brakes, heater defroster, and bucket seats.
-Some available options were stereo cassette player, power steering, air conditioning, and a three-speed automatic transmission.
+Some options were stereo cassette player, power steering, air conditioning, and a three-speed automatic transmission.

 North American market cars had the 2.3-litre M-series "six" when they first went on sale in early 1972, but in August of that year this was replaced by the larger 2.6-litre 4M unit.
 Power, originally at 109 hp, increased to 123 hp.
 This was the only engine offered for the Mark II's next four years in the North American markets.